 - 7. Tighten the packing gland nuts to stop leakage around the stem.
 Do not torque over 20 ft-lbs. - 8.
 Slide the stem clamp back into position.
 Torque stem clamp bolts to 15 ft-lbs.
 Replace the stem clamp nuts and torque to 10-15 ft-lbs. - 9.
-Attach the safety chain from the stem clamp to the hook on the enclosure adapter at the nearest link.
 To separate the insertion tool from the flow meter, remove four socket head cap bolts securing the upper and lower retractor brackets.
 Remove the insertion tool.

-Installation of Meters with Packing Gland Connection (No Insertion Tool)
+Installation of Meters with Packing Gland Connection (No Insertion Tool)\